SECURITYMADEINLU/DNS_WS/content_en/New-version-DNS-game.md

 7/ The child number 1 (browser) asks resource number 8’s child “/index.html”.

-9/ The “index.html” file owns resources hosted on other servers (example: pictures, videos...)
+9/ The “index.html” file owns resources hosted on other servers (example: pictures, videos...): identified resources are the following: secure.facebook.com/login.php images.freehost.com/kitten.jpg video.youtube.com/smile alaytics.google.com/spy.js adds.google.com/prog1.js

 Then, the tour is again done and other websites have to be realized.